ApexPredatorxX0/ITAS255_CodeBase_Brandon.Gunderson/README_Week2.md

 getMessage() // return the current jsonMessage clearMessage() // reset the current jsonMessage

-Method getJSON() that returns the valid JSON to represent a marker for each of the wild pokemon, the trainer, the trainer’s pokemon and the current "message" to send back - see directions to support his below in Part 10
+Method getJSON() that returns the valid JSON to represent a marker for each of the wild pokemon, the trainer, the trainer’s pokemon and the current "message" to send back - see directions to support this below in Part 10

 ## PART 9 ---LOAD FILES------------------------------------------------------------------